umbertoluca-ranieri/umbertoluca-ranieri.github.io/_news/announcement_7.md

 ---
 layout: post
-date: 2026-06-17
+date: 2026-07-15
 inline: true
 related_posts: false
 ---

-We will be hosting a seminar by Prof. Sven Friedemann (University of Bristol, UK) as part of the ongoing CFM Colloquium Series
+Exciting news!
+We have been granted a Proyecto de Generación del Conocimiento from the Spanish Ministry of Science, Innovation and Universities.
+Congratulations to the PI of the project Dr. Yue-Wen Fang from CSIC